NYUAppSec/appsec_hw3/HW3_Instructions.md

 https://prometheus.io/docs/introduction/overview/

-For this section you will submit all of the yaml files that you needed to run Prometheus, as well as a writeup called Prometheus.txt describing the steps you took to get it running.
+For this section you will submit all of the yaml files that you needed to run Prometheus, as well as a writeup called `prometheus.txt` describing the steps you took to get it running.

-When you finish this part of the assignment, please mark your part 2 submission by tagging the desired commit with the tag "part_2_complete"

 Hints: